 It is the intent of the governing Board of the Great Valley Academy ("Charter School") to ensure that students attend school every day on time.
 Consistent school attendance is critical to school success.
-Being present for
+Being present for classroom instructional time is essential for students to reach their goals and achieve their dreams.
+Chronic absenteeism has been linked to an increased likelihood of poor academic performance, disengagement from school and behavior problems.

-Excused Absences for Classroom Based Attendance
+A. Excused Absences for Classroom Based Attendance